bengtmartensson/Girr/README.md

 As opposed to the specification  as such, it is licensed under the [Gnu General Public License, version 3](http://www.gnu.org/licenses/gpl.txt).

-Presently, only import of documents having [remotes](http://harctoolbox.org/Girr.html#remotes) as root element is supported.

-At the time of writing, the library carries the version number 2.2.6.
+At the time of writing, the library carries the version number 2.2.10.

+Previous versions only supported import and export of documents having
+        `remotes`
+as root element.

 The library requires the [IrpTransmogrifier](http://harctoolbox.org/IrpTransmogrifier.html) classes.

+## GirrLib
+I maintain a small library, GirrLib, available at [GitHub](https://github.com/bengtmartensson/GirrLib).
+    It consists of "my" collection of Girr files.
+Although not actively maintained, contributions are welcome.
+    The files therein are in the public domain.

 ## Integration in Maven projects
 This project can be integrated into other projects using Maven.
 For this, include the lines